 WHERE IS IT LOCATED?

 You’ll find a flip chip on each side of the rear dropout that can be set to a short or long position.
-The integrated system consists of eccentric, offset hardware that can be easily loosened, removed and flipped to the short or long setting using a 5mm hex wrench.
+The integrated system consists of eccentric, offset hardware that can be easily loosened, removed and flipped to the short or long setting using common tools.

 WHAT HAPPENS IN THE SHORT POSITION?